Kira-Floris/Deep-Learning/README.md

 # Deep-Learning

-This is a repository for learning the basics about Deep Learning using Tensoflow
+This is a repository for learning the basics about Deep Learning using Tensorflow